ClickHouse/adsb.exposed/README.md

 ## Data Source

 ADS-B (Automatic Dependent Surveillance–Broadcast) is a radio protocol that is used to broadcast the data such as coordinates, altitude and velocity, and plenty of other interesting data.
 It is broadcast by "transponders" installed on airplanes (and not only planes).
 This protocol is unencrypted and there are no restrictions for collecting, using, or redistributing this data.
-Most of passenger airplanes are obligated to broadcast this data, and in certain countries even gliders, drones, and airport ground vehicles.
+Most passenger airplanes are obligated to broadcast this data, and in certain countries, even gliders, drones, and airport ground vehicles.
 Military and private light aircrafts might broadcast or not broadcast the data.

-It is possible to collect this data out of thin air using your own radio receiver (e.g. in the form of SDR), although your receiver will see the data only in a certain range of your location.
+It is possible to collect this data out of thin air using your own radio receiver (e.g., in the form of SDR), although your receiver will see the data only in a certain range of your location.
 There are platforms for sharing and exchange of this data.
-Some of these platforms invite participants to share the data but restrict its redistribution by providing a commercial access to it.
-While the source data, broadcast by airplanes is essentially public domain, the companies may produce and license derivative works from this data.
+Some of these platforms invite participants to share the data but restrict its redistribution by providing commercial access to it.
+While the source data, broadcast by airplanes, is essentially public domain, the companies may produce and license derivative works from this data.

 We use the data from two sources: [ADSB.lol](https://www.adsb.lol/) (full historical data is provided without restrictions: 30..50 million records per day, available since 2023) and [ADSB-Exchange](https://www.adsbexchange.com/products/historical-data/) (only provides samples of data from first day of each month: around 1.2 billion records per day with better coverage).